1. 1990 February 19th

 Search Engine Optimization (SEO) is a term indicating a set of techniques and rules that are applied to provide a better position of websites in search results for selected keywords.
 The first use of the term is not fully documented.
 According to Danny Sullivan, founder of Search Engine Watch, the term Search Engine Optimization first appeared in May 1997.

-48. 1997 June 11th
+1997 June 11th

 Netscape Communicator 4.0

 At the time of the culmination of the first browser war, Netscape released Netscape Communicator 4.0, a web application suite.
-It included, for example, Netscape Navigator 4.0 web browser with CSS 1 support, Netscape Messenger email client, Netscape Composer HTML editor and Netscape Calendar.
+It included, for example, Netscape Navigator 4.0 web browser with CSS1 support, Netscape Messenger email client, Netscape Composer HTML editor and Netscape Calendar.
 In January 1998, Netscape announced that the subsequent versions of the software will be developed as open source projects under Mozilla and will be available to users free of charge.

-49. 1997 September 30th
+1997 September 30th

 Internet Explorer 4.0